miyaluc/data-structures/strings/README.md

+#rotating a matrix counter clockwise 11/2
+I learned how this algorithm works by drawing it out in detail on the whiteboard.
+My teammate and I broke up our 4x4 square into 4 squares of 2x2.
+We then split up this process one step at a time.
+We used geeks for geeks as a resource.
+This problem was practically impossible to understand before we drew it out.

 #2D/multdimensional array 11/1
 I learned that you can set up a 2D array by initializing how many spaces are available, separated by a comma.
 I used the resource provided in the class repo.
 I also got assistance from our new TA, Caleb.